RobKokochak/robks-personal-site/src/content/blog/justifying-automated-testing.md

 I still think part of that was correct.
 It's probably not necessary to write tests for a static webpage, or a small personal project that's only constrained to a few files.
 UNLESS you foresee them becoming much larger, more complex, being worked on/updated over a long period, or incorporating multiple other engineers.

 An interesting part of software engineering is group-think.
-When Ken Beck says you must write unit tests, suddenly it becomes unacceptable to write code without them, and the gospel is spread far and wide.
+When Kent Beck says you must write unit tests, suddenly it becomes unacceptable to write code without them, and the gospel is spread far and wide.

 I think this is problematic, because it encourages behavior of writing tests just for the sake of having them.
 One thing I've learned is that